mohamedyd/awesome_resources/README.md

 * [Airflow Tutorial for Beginners](https://www.youtube.com/watch?v=K9AnJ9_ZAXE&list=PLwFJcsJ61oujAqYpMp1kdUBcPG0sE0QMT): This 2-hour Airflow Tutorial for Beginners course combines theory explanation and practical demos to help you get started quickly as an absolute beginner.
 You don’t need any prerequisite to start this course, but basic python knowledge is recommended.

+* [MLOps (Machine Learning Operations) Fundamentals -- Google Cloud (Free)](https://www.coursera.org/lecture/mlops-fundamentals/data-scientists-pain-points-ePAtg): This course introduces participants to MLOps tools and best practices for deploying, evaluating, monitoring and operating production ML systems on Google Cloud.

+* [AI Workflow: AI in Production](https://www.coursera.org/learn/ibm-ai-workflow-ai-production): This course focuses on models in production at a hypothetical streaming media company.
+There is an introduction to IBM Watson Machine Learning.
+You will build your own API in a Docker container and learn how to manage containers with Kubernetes.

 ## MLOps Open Source Tools

 * [ClearML](https://clear.ml/): with ClearML, you can easily develop, orchestrate, and automate ML workflows at scale.
 The free plan enables the following tools: experiment management, model repository, artifacts, dataset versioning, pipelines, agent orchestration, CI/CD automation, reports.